 Seated at the dinner table, Stan’s wife presented chicken, marinated and broiled and tasty.
 She liked to make dishes she knew Stan would appreciate for both their flavor and caloric economy.
 And Stan did!
 Here was a fine dish.
 Chicken, veg, a little rice but not too much.
 Stan tucked in and enjoyed his chicken, eating it slowly and deliberately, offering time for brain and stomach to communicate as a well-oiled and single unit.
 Last bite of fowl in mouth, he swallowed then realized he was still there.
 He‘d downed his chicken a full three minutes before and sat expectantly, waiting for desert or the like.

 Good old Tina.
 She always knew how to defuse a situation.

 He nodded and ate a little and frowned.
-It wasn\’t ice cream, nor was it chocolate.
-His disappointment filled the room and Stan caved.
+It wasn’t ice cream, nor was it chocolate.
+His disappointment filled the room, drowning out light and sound and air, and Stan caved.